Skip to main content

 NameTypeRequiredDescription

-json_file_pathstrYesPath to the MCI JSON schema file
+schema_file_pathstrConditional*Path to the MCI schema file (.json, .yaml, or .yml)

 env_varsdict[str, Any]NoEnvironment variables for template substitution (default: {})